« Visit Fantastic Pest Control

 It’s completely normal to see a spider and get the urge to keep your distance.
 It means you have the right reactions of a healthy evolved human being.

 On an evolutionary level, prehistoric people spent thousands of years living in the wild in a spider-infested environment.
-Many of these spiders were poisonous and many people have died from spider bites.
+Many of these spiders were poisonous, and many people died from spider bites.

-Instinctive fear from a certain shape of animal can protect us, as it keeps us away from a potentially dangerous arachnid.
+Instinctive fear of a certain shape of animal can protect us, as it keeps us away from a potentially dangerous arachnid.
 It’s how every type of phobia evolves.

 Why Spiders Aren’t Scary (unless they are)

-Knowing these things is the first step to get over your fears.
+Knowing these things is the first step to getting over your fears.
 Next, we will list a series of activities you can do yourself in order to “train your mind”.

 How to Get Over Arachnophobia

-• Make a list of activities with increasing anxiety level.
-One of the best ways to do overcome your arachnophobia is to take yourself out of your comfort zone.
+• Make a list of activities with increasing anxiety levels.
+One of the best ways to overcome your arachnophobia is to take yourself out of your comfort zone.

 • Start with looking at a photo of a real spider.
 Look at it, notice the details of it.
-Imagine it crawl, and make its web.
+Imagine it crawling, and making its web.

 • Watch a video about spiders.
 Something educational would show you the life of a spider in the wild.
 It would look like a savage existence, but through the whole video, keep reminding yourself how small these creatures are.

 • Let a friend handle a spider in front of you.
-It should be someone you trust, someone who would not mock your fears, or do something you’re not ready for.
-Watch them hold the spider and see it crawl on skin.
+It should be someone you trust, someone who would not mock your fears or do something you’re not ready for.
+Watch them hold the spider and see it crawl on the skin.

 • Tolerate being around a spider.
 Let your friend put the spider on a table and sit near that spider.
 Don’t touch it, just be close to it and watch it.